Speed with process, not improvisation

 Slow response is costing more than it seems, even when demand exists.

-Responding better at the first touchpoint changes the perception of the contact and gives the team a much more favorable entry.
+Responding better at the first touchpoint changes the perception of the contact and gives the team a stronger starting point.